 4364 Green Building Design (3-0).
 Application of energy balance, fluid flow concepts and materials behavior to the design of green buildings.
 Emphasis on energy efficiency, natural ventilation, water efficiency and materials efficiency.

 Prerequisites: Engineering 2301 and Mathematics 2414; Civil Engineering or Mechanical Engineering Majors only; or Departmental permission.

 4367 Finite Element Analysis (2-2).
 Theory of the finite element method for common engineering elements including trusses, beams, plates, shells, and solids.
 Application to structural and mechanical engineering using finite element analysis theory and software.

-Prerequisites: Civil Engineering or Mechanical Engineering Majors only; one of the following: Computer Science 1314, Computer Science 1336, or Engineering 2304, and Mathematics 3324.
+Prerequisites: Civil Engineering or Mechanical Engineering Majors only; one of the following: Computer Science 1314, Computer Science 1336, or Engineering 2304; and Mathematics 3324.